 Even if we end up perishing due to some external event that is outside our control, argued Seneca, we will still lead a better life if we practise virtue.
 Why?
 Because our decisions, actions, and results will be superior to those obtained through whim or randomness.

 Seneca emphasises that virtue will simply enable us to make the best of our days.
-If something goes wrong or fatally wrong, we can still rest assumed that we had lived in the best possible manner.
+If something goes wrong or fatally wrong, we can still rest assured that we had lived in the best possible manner.
 In this way, we can preserve our serenity when facing adversity.

 The concept of “the good life” in Seneca is equivalent to the concept of optimal life, optimal results, and optimal emotions.
 The 35th Letter to Lucilius defines “optimal” also as purposeful and wise.